Where Nature and Conversation Bloom: Torinome Shoten, a Charming Book Cafe Connecting Community and Life in Urahoro, Tokachi, Hokkaido|Domingo

 Torinome Shoten

-The shop section features a curated selection of unique goods from all over Japan, with an array of appealing products from food items like cookies and coffee to craft beers from "RIKKA" and "Brasserie Knot," one-of-a-kind vintage clothing, and cosmetics made from Urahoro's hamanasu (Japanese rose).
-A "shelf owner system" is in place for some of the food and general goods, allowing townspeople to have their own shelf to display and sell their products.
-This system, which allows locals to be involved as 'participants' rather than just staff, is one of the reasons Torinome Shoten is so deeply rooted in the town.
+The shop, which selects unique goods from all over Japan, is filled with attractive products, from food items like cookies and coffee to craft beers from "RIKKA" and "Brasserie Knot," one-of-a-kind second-hand clothing, and cosmetics made with hamanasu from Urahoro Town.
+A "shelf-owner system" is in place for some of the food and general goods, allowing townspeople to have their own shelf and display their products.
+This system allows not just the staff but also the town's residents to participate, which is one of the reasons Torinome Shoten is so rooted in the community.

 Torinome Shoten

-A kids' space is also available, a welcome feature for families with children.
+A welcome kids' space for families with children

 Torinome Shoten

-The vintage clothing selection is unisex, enjoyable for everyone.
+The second-hand clothing selection is unisex, enjoyable for everyone

 Torinome Shoten

-The store is lined with books that you'll want to pick up.
+The store is lined with books that make you want to pick them up

-Additionally, a co-working space is set up at the back of the store, providing a quiet environment for focused work.
-The versatility of this place, where you can shop, read, or work, each for your own purpose, is part of its unique charm.
+Additionally, there is a coworking space at the back of the store, providing a quiet environment for focused work.
+The versatility of this place, where you can shop, read, or work, is one of its unique strengths.

-All Staff are Newcomers to the Town; Events and Dinners Held Regularly
+All 운영 Members are Newcomers to the Town.
+Events and Dinners are Held Regularly

 Torinome Shoten

 The shop hosts events like knitting circles and dinner parties about once a month.
-It has become a place where people from both inside and outside Urahoro Town gather, and conversations start naturally.
-Announcements for the dinner parties are mainly made on Instagram, which also serves as a great way to discover the shop.
+It has become a place where people from Urahoro Town and visitors from outside naturally strike up conversations.
+Announcements for the dinner parties are mainly made on Instagram, which also serves as a reason for people to visit.

-Supporting this shop are five team members.
-Momoko, who curates the vintage clothing; Tamaki, the store manager who selects the general goods; Fuko, who selects the books and also supports the town as a council member; the owner, Mr. Komatsu; and Arisa, who handles public relations.
-A major feature of Torinome Shoten is that all five members are newcomers to the town.
-The atmosphere of this place is created by their fresh perspectives as outsiders, combined with their deep commitment to the community.
+This shop is supported by a team of five members.
+Momoko, who is in charge of selecting second-hand clothing; Tamaki, the store manager who selects the general goods; Fuko, who selects the books and also supports the town as a council member; the owner, Mr. Komatsu; and Arisa, who handles public relations.
+A major characteristic of Torinome Shoten is that all five members moved here from other places.
+Their perspective as outsiders, combined with their commitment to the town, creates the unique atmosphere of this place.

 Torinome Shoten